DanPiston/FullStack_Neighborhood_Map/README.md

 Using the App
 ------
++ To get the application running, simply git clone this repository to your local machine.
+Navigate to the repo and open the index.html file with your browser.
-The map is pretty self explanatory.
++ The map is pretty self explanatory.
 The search feature allows for basic search against the location's data; such as name, address, etc.

 Resources Used
 ======